cmu-lib/CCDL_pgh_202008/virtual-setup/linux-instructions.md

 <img src = "screenshots/linux-slack-install-ubuntu-software.png" width = "500">

+To open Slack, search your computer for Slack and double-click the icon.

 ### Logging in to the Cancer Data Science workspace

 Open <http://ccdatalab.org/slack> in your browser.